 Stock options are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
-Stock option awards typically vest over either two, three or four years after the grant date and expire ten years from the grant date.
+Stock option awards typically vest over either two, three or four years after the grant date and expire seven to ten years from the grant date.

 The fair value of each option is estimated on the date of grant using a Black-Scholes option valuation model that uses the assumptions noted in the following table.
 The expected term of options represents the period of time that options granted are expected to be outstanding.
 The risk-free interest rate for periods during the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.
 The expected stock price volatility assumption is based on the historical volatilities of a peer group of publicly traded companies as well as the historical volatility of the Company's common stock since the Company began trading subsequent to its IPO in June 2018 over the period corresponding to the expected life as of the grant date.
+The expected dividend yield is based on the expected annual dividend as a percentage of the market value of the Company's ordinary shares as of the grant date.